 Search London study abroad programs

-Caitlyn Ward is the Spring 2018 Alumni Ambassador in London, England, and is currently studying at DePaul University.
+Caitlyn Ward is a CEA Spring 2018 Alumni Ambassador in London, England.
+She is currently a student at DePaul University.

 Read more about our CEA MOJO Bloggers & Photographers.